Is board certification by the American Board of Plastic Surgery important?

 Cosmetic surgery is performed to reshape normal structures of the body in order to improve a patient’s appearance and self-esteem.
 Cosmetic surgery is usually not covered by health insurance because it is elective.
-Reconstructive surgery is performed on abnormal structures of the body, caused by congenital defects, developmental abnormalities, trauma, infection, tumors or disease.
+Reconstructive surgery is performed on abnormal structures of the body that are caused by congenital defects, developmental abnormalities, trauma, infection, tumors, or disease.
 It is generally performed to improve function, but may also be done to approximate a normal appearance.
 Reconstructive surgery is generally covered by most health insurance policies although coverage for specific procedures and levels of coverage may vary greatly.
 My staff will help you determine if your insurance company will cover your procedure.

 What is recovery from plastic surgery like?

 Each patient tolerates post-operative pain differently.
 While some patients may describe the pain as an ache, others experience greater discomfort.
 Appropriate pain medications are prescribed to help minimize discomfort.
 Most facial cosmetic operations have very little discomfort after the surgery.
-Liposuction is slightly more uncomfortable, and procedures that require elevation or tightening of the muscles-such as a tummy tuck, or breast augmentation, have discomfort equal to that of a C-section.
+Liposuction is slightly more uncomfortable, and procedures that require elevation or tightening of the muscles-such as a tummy tuck or breast augmentation, have discomfort equal to that of a C-section.
 We place a high priority of adequate post-operative pain control.
 My staff will work with you to customize a regimen that meets your individual requirements.

 How long is the recuperative period and when can I return to work?

 The length of time it takes to recuperate after plastic surgery varies depending on the procedure and the patient.
 Most patients require assistance for the first two days, especially if they have small children to care for.
-Specific lengths of time are outlined by procedure, including the amount of time before you can exercise, or participate in strenuous activities.
+Specific lengths of time are outlined by procedure, including the amount of time before you can exercise or participate in strenuous activities.

 When can I resume regular exercise?

-When you can exercise depends on the procedure you had, and your rate of recovery.
+When you can exercise depends on the procedure you had and your rate of recovery.
 All patients are encouraged to start a slow walking routine on the second day after surgery.
 Aerobic activities are not allowed during the first two weeks in order to decrease the risks of bleeding, swelling, and bruising.
 Weight lifting and contact sports are allowed at 4-6 weeks in most cases.